Be Careful What You Wish For (AKA and Anatii album)

 Be Careful What You Wish For is the debut collaborative studio album by South African recording artists AKA and Anatii.
-It was released on July 28, 2017, by Beam Group and YAL Entertainment, under exclusive licence to Universal Music South Africa.
+It was released on 28 July 2017, by Beam Group and Yel Entertainment, under exclusive licence to Universal Music South Africa.

 Singles

-"10 Fingers" was released as the lead single on January 8, 2017.
+"10 Fingers" was released as the lead single on 8 January 2017.
 The track was produced by Anatii.

 "Holy Mountain" and "Don't Forget to Pray" were released as the second and third singles respectively.
 Both songs received positive response from critics.

 Critical reception

 The album received positive response from critics.
 At Yo Mzansi, it received a positive rating of 9/10.